Growing With Science Blog

 If you are unfamiliar with the concept of food chains, this book is a great introduction to food chains and food webs.
 It has been a family favorite.

 Who Eats What?
-Food Chains and Food Webs (Let’s-Read-and-Find-Out Science, Stage 2) by Patricia Lauber and Holly Keller (Illustrator)
+Food Chains and Food Webs (Let’s-Read-and-Find-Out Science, Stage 2)by Patricia Lauber and illustrated by Holly Keller

 Find out as much as you can about food chains in the oceans.
 Gather, print and cut out pictures of ocean critters to illustrate your own posters of food chains or webs.